som-dubey/langgraph-ai/README.md

 ### Jupyter Notebooks

-For the tutorial notebooks, start Jupyter:
+For the tutorial notebooks, you can start Jupyter using the methods described in the "Jupyter Notebook Kernel Setup" section above.
+The recommended approach is to use the registered kernel:

 ```bash
 uv run jupyter lab